expanduc/pyconuy/README.md

 Objective
 =========
-The objective is simple, create a Python library to ease the usage of our Restful speaker voice recognition service documented in [docs/api.rst](docs/api.rst).
+The objective is simple, create a Python library to ease the usage of our RESTful speaker voice recognition API documented in [docs/api.rst](docs/api.rst).

 The version of this public webservice only supports male/female gender